Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Cross-Namespace In The Wild

 \subsubsection{RQ1: How Many Operators Are Potentially Vulnerable To Cross-Namespace Reference?}

-To assess the prevalence of insecure cross-namespace reference vulnerabilities, we analyzed a dataset of 2,268 real-world Kubernetes Operators collected from GitHub.
-Each Operator was examined to determine whether attacker-controlled namespace-scoped resources can influence operations across namespace boundaries.
-The results are summarized as follows: \begin{itemize}[leftmargin=15pt] \item 143 Operators (6.3\%) only include insecure namespace-scoped resources references that can specify or influence operations on other namespaces. \item 122 Operators (5.4\%) only contain insecure cluster-scoped resource references, where attacker-controlled namespace-scoped resources can affect cluster-scoped resources. \item 52 Operators (2.3\%) allow both types of references, posing risks of privilege escalation at both the namespace and cluster level. \end{itemize}
+To assess the prevalence of insecure cross-\namespace reference vulnerabilities, we analyzed a dataset of 2,268 real-world Kubernetes Operators collected from GitHub.
+Each Operator was examined to determine whether attacker-controlled \namespace-scoped resources can influence operations across namespace boundaries.
+The results illustrated that 318 Operators were potentially vulnerable, affecting 282 Operator providers.
+Specifically: \begin{itemize}[leftmargin=15pt] \item 196 Operators (8.6\%) include insecure \namespace-scoped resource references that can specify or influence operations on other namespaces. \item 175 Operators (7.7\%) contain insecure cluster-scoped resource references, where attacker-controlled \namespace-scoped resources can affect cluster-scoped resources. \item 53 Operators (2.3\%) allow both types of references, posing risks of privilege escalation at both the namespace and cluster level. \end{itemize}

-These findings show that a non-negligible portion (over 14\%) includes logic that may lead to privilege escalation, highlighting a widespread but largely overlooked security concern in the Kubernetes ecosystem.
+These findings illustrate that a non-negligible portion (over 14\%) includes logic that may lead to privilege escalation, highlighting a widespread but largely overlooked security concern in the Kubernetes ecosystem.

+Table \ref{tab:operator_type} illustrates the type distribution of flagged Operators.
+These Operators cover a wide range of usage types in the real world, where Cluster Management, Database, and Networking are most prevalent.